Marina Pierro: 1982

 The Living Dead Girl was relatively successful and won a prize at Italy's Fanta Film Festival the year after its release in 1982.
-Also in 1982, Pierro appeared in the Italian television miniseries La quinta donna (starring Klaus Maria Brandauer, Turi Ferro, and Aurore Clément) and posed in a nude photoshoot for an issue of the Italian edition of Playboy magazine.
+In that same year, Pierro appeared in two episodes of the Italian 3-part television miniseries La quinta donna (The Fifth Woman), starring Klaus Maria Brandauer, Turi Ferro, and Aurore Clément.
+In 1982, Pierro posed in a nude photoshoot for an issue of the Italian edition of Playboy magazine.

 Pierro's fourth film with Borowczyk was the 1983 Italian/French co-production Ars Amandi (Art of Love).
 In this film - based upon the writings of Ovid - Pierro plays Claudia, wife of the Roman commander Macarius (Michele Placido) in Augustan Rome.
 While her husband is in Gaul, Claudia takes as her lover Ovid's young student Cornelius (Philippe Taccini).
 The film's coda takes place in the present day, with Pierro playing Claudine Cartier, a young archaeologist en route from Rome to Paris.
 Doing publicity for the film, Pierro stated, "Art of Love gives women a true sensuality, at least equal to that of men...
 Macarius symbolizes moral order and I symbolize free love."